-History and origins of these dogs are unclear.
-However, many researchers believed they were originally bred to hunt and track wild boars on the island.
+History and origins of these dogs are somewhat unclear.
+However, many researchers believed they were originally bred to hunt and track wild boars on the Japanese island.

 Ryukyu Inu Temperament

-The Ryukyu doesn’t bark much, but they’re always alert of their surrounding environment.
-They are dogs with high prey drive, as expected from such capable hunting dogs.
+Though the Ryukyu doesn’t bark much, they’re always alert of their surrounding environment.
+Plus, they’re dogs with high prey drive, as expected from such skilled hunting dogs.

 Despite popular belief, they are quite intelligent dogs.
-Though they require a ton of physical and mental stimulation to live a happy and healthy life.
+Just know that they require a ton of physical and mental stimulation to live a happy and healthy life.

 11. Japanese Terrier